-It took me over six hours to cycle to the jungle ravaged temple of Beng Mealea – a journey that would normally take an hour by public transport.
-Call me crazy, but there is something so wonderful about biking through the Cambodian countryside and avoiding the main, paved high-way routes.
+It took me over six hours to cycle to the jungle ravaged temple of Beng Mealea in Cambodia on a journey that would normally take an hour by public transport.
+There is something so wonderful about biking through the Cambodian countryside and avoiding the main, paved highway routes.

-From simple countryside outings and the Angkor Wat temple circuit to tours that last days and which get you out of the city, there is something to suit everyone, whether solo or as a family.
+From simple countryside outings and the Angkor Wat temple tours that last days and which get you out of the city, Grasshopper Adventures have something to suit everyone at all endurance levels, and whether solo or as a family.
 They seem a little pricey but the cost includes the bike hire, water, some food and temple entry.
-Sometimes paying a small price is worth not losing your head when you are lost in the middle of nowhere with limited or no Khmer language skills!
+Sometimes paying a small price is worth not losing your head when you are lost in the middle of nowhere with limited or no Khmer language skills.

 I’ve seen a whole heap of Cambodian countryside, and I spent a lot of time at work out in a local village, but this remains one of my best and most beautiful experiences yet of rural life.
 So much so I had to constantly stop just to take it all in and take some photos.
 My guide was patient and provided good insight, and for the entire journey (bar five minutes near the start) not one other tourist was in sight.
 Just me, my Khmer guide and the beautiful local people who waved and high-fived us throughout the journey.

 I won’t lie, at times it was tough.
 I got tired and felt irritable.
 I had to pull over near the end just to down a bottle of water and a packet of crisps just to regain a little energy!
 I wondered why I put myself up for a Tour De Siem Reap after spending no more than an hour on my shitty Mary Poppins style bike!